 I understand that for many, the phone call is a form of trust-building, putting a voice to the name or with an in-person meeting, putting a face to the voice.

 To me, this is falsely comforting just like whenever you’re asked for two sets of IDs.
-The idea is the same, if I can forge one ID, I can forge two IDs (I’ve always thought that was pointless by the way, agencies or companies asking for two IDs).
+The idea is the same; if I can forge one ID, I can forge two IDs (I’ve always thought that was pointless by the way — agencies or companies asking for two IDs).
 If I’m going to scam you by email, I’m going to sweet talk you by phone.

 In fact, the no-phone-calls rule is only an indication that I am indeed a legitimate pro, as strange as that sounds.
-Trust me, if someone just wanted your money, they’ll do whatever it takes, they’ll break their backs to jump through hoops and appease you.
-They’ll do a lot of things like make guarantees, to the point of being a red flag in savvier people’s minds of having a “too good to be true” situation.
+Trust me, if someone just wanted your money, they’ll do whatever it takes; they’ll break their backs to jump through hoops and appease you; they’ll do a lot of things like make guarantees, to the point of being a red flag in savvier people’s minds of having a “too good to be true” situation.

 I have worked very hard for a long time now to build trust and reputation in this online business world outside of old-fashioned in-person and phone meetings.
-You can Google my name Bryan Hadaway, check out my various projects, talk to people who’ve worked with me, but ultimately, you’re just going to have to trust me.
-It’s the leap everyone has to take whether it’s to hire a web guy or a plumber.
-It’s all the same.
+You can Google my name, Bryan Hadaway, check out my various projects, talk to people who’ve worked with me, but ultimately, you’re just going to have to trust me.
+It’s the leap everyone has to take whether it’s to hire a web guy or a plumber; it’s all the same.

 I’ve had many clients burnt in the past by bad dealings; I’ve had my share as well; it’s a two-way street.
 I’ve had to spend countless hours with clients over the phone; I just don’t have time for it anymore.
 I also refuse to go back to the days of receiving calls at all hours, wherever I’m at.
 When I leave the house, I like to leave my work behind and go relax.
 I’m definitely a workaholic, but not to the point where I’m working on an iPhone, wherever I go, 24/7.
 Not going to happen.

 Because I no longer do business over the phone, I have absolutely lost potential clients or even current clients.
 This is a good thing.
-The reason this is good is because I only wish to work with those that want to work with me, listen to me, and understand my guidance as the professional to get their project done.
-I have been doing this for years, had hundreds of clients, consulted with or provided advice to thousands of others and the most important thing that I’ve learned in this time is that phone calls are a big waste of time.
-Phone calls are a preference, a comfort zone for people and no one has ever proven to me their usefulness in this line of work, ever.
+The reason this is good is because I only wish to work with those that want to work with me, listen to me, and understand my guidance and methodologies as the professional to get their project done.
+I have been doing this for years, had hundreds of clients, consulted with or provided advice to thousands of others, and the most important thing that I’ve learned in this time is that phone calls are a big waste of time.
+Phone calls are a preference, a comfort zone for people, and no one has ever proven to me their usefulness in this line of work, ever.